xNaCly/blog/content/posts/2022/configure-coc-nvim.md

 ---
 title: "Install & Configure coc.nvim - PDE p.II"
-date: 2022-12-28
+date: 2022-12-29
 summary: "Guide and example on how to configure the coc.nvim extension and lsp provider (config and keybinds)"
-draft: true
 tags:
   - nvim
   - PDE
 ---

 > This is the second part of the personalized development environment series, every part depends heavily on the previous one
+>
 > - Prev part: [Part I](/posts/2022/neovim-ped-1/)
 > - ~~Next part: [Part III](/posts/2022/configure-fzf-nvim/)~~